jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 *Double click FIFO Generator*:

-* deselect show disbled port.
+* deselect show disabled port.
 Make sure that the default Native option is selected for the interface type.
 Select Independent Clocks Block RAM from the Fifo Implementation drop-down list.

 <div align=center><img src="imgs/3_7.png" alt="drawing" width="600"/></div>

 * Select the Native Ports tab.
-From the Native Ports tab you can configure the read mode, built-in FIFO options, data port parameters, and implementation options.
+From the Native Ports tab, you can configure the read mode, built-in FIFO options, data port parameters, and implementation options.
 Select First Word Fall Through as the read mode.
 Set the write width to be 8 bits.
 Click in the Read Width field to see it automatically to match the write width.
 Deselect the Enable Safety Circuit option.

 <div align=center><img src="imgs/3_8.png" alt="drawing" width="600"/></div>

 * Browse through the settings of the Status Flags and Data Counts tabs.
 These tabs configure other options for the FIFO Generator.
 For this design, leave everything at their default settings.
 Select the Summary tab.
 This tab displays a summary of all the selected configuration options, as well as listing resources used for this configuration.
 Verify that the information is correct.
-For this configuration you are using one 18K block RAM.
+For this configuration, you are using one 18K block RAM.
 Click OK.

 <div align=center><img src="imgs/3_9.png" alt="drawing" width="600"/></div>

-* Click `IP Sources` in the Sources window, expand `fifo_generator_0` and `Instantiation Template`, click `fifo_generator_0.veo`.
+* Click `IP Sources` in the Sources window, expand `fifo_generator_0` and `Instantiation Template`, and click `fifo_generator_0.veo`.
 Copy the code and paste it to the `wave_gen.v`, and change the port as the following.

 ```verilog
     fifo_generator_0 char_fifo_i0 (